 Birding is excellentbe sure to watch for sandhill cranes and piping plovers.
 In the winter, three miles of snowmobile trail provide access to the lake, which snowmobilers will find dotted with fish houses making virtual towns on the ice.
 Seven miles of groomed cross-country trails wind to the lakeshore through jack pine, birch, and open fields.

 Tell me more about this park's wildlife, history, geology and landscape.

 High Water Related Information

 The marina - including boat launch and docks - is open.

-The fishing pier at Zippel Bay is closed due to water over the trail.
+The fishing pier at Zippel Bay is open - high water is receeding but expect wet and muddy spots on the trail.

-The beach portion of the Hiking Club trail at Zippel Bay is currently underwater - please use caution if accessing this trail.
+Portions of the Hiking Club trail at Zippel Bay are still being affected by high water - please use caution if accessing this trail.